 Bringing young people to the theatre

-MTC encourages parents to bring young people to see our mainstage shows, but recognises that some plays may not be suitable for all ages or temperaments.
-Unless a show is specifically a designated children’s performance, you may find most MTC productions are considered unsuitable for young children.
-Of course, parents are the best judge of what is suitable for their own children, and below you will find a rough guide and our recommendations for each play in the season.
+MTC encourages parents to bring young people to see our mainstage shows but recognises that some plays may not be suitable for all ages or temperaments.
+Unless a show is specifically a designated children’s performance, most MTC shows are likely to be unsuitable for young children.
+However most are suitable for teenagers in the upper years of high school and MTC publishes free Education Packs for each show.
+MTC believes that parents are the best judge of what is suitable for their children and provides the following guide and recommendations for each play in the season.

 Recommended for ages 14+ / Year 9+

 A contemporary comedy drama about ageing and the particular experience of dementia.
 Contains allusions to violence.

 An ultra-modern Australian comedy skewering the property market and environmentalism with sci-fi horror and satirical songs.
 Contains blood, violence and very coarse language.